Martinsburg, West Virginia: Aviation

-Eastern WV Regional Airport, south of the city, handles general aviation and Shepherd Field Air National Guard Base is located at this airport.
+Eastern WV Regional Airport, south of the city, handles general aviation.
+The Shepherd Field Air National Guard Base, the home base for 167th Airlift Wing of the West Virginia Air National Guard, is located here.
 The closest airport with commercial air service is Hagerstown Regional Airport, that is about 25 mi driving distance north.
 The closest international airport is Washington Dulles International Airport near D.C., which is about 60 mi driving distance east.

 Healthcare

 Martinsburg is home to two hospitals, namely the Berkeley Medical Center and the Martinsburg Veterans Affairs Medical Center.